linh-dinh-1012/linh-dinh-1012/README.md

 # 👋 Hi there, I'm Linh Đinh — welcome!

-🌱 I'm an interdisciplinary data scientist, passionate about ecological transitions, open knowledge, and digital tools for change.
+🌱 I'm an interdisciplinary data professional, passionate about ecological transitions, open knowledge, and digital tools for change.
-With a background in environmental science, social research and humanities, I focus on meaningful, data-driven approaches for sustainability.
+With a background in environmental science, social research, and humanities, I design automated data analyses and AI-powered tools, with a strong interest in NLP and large language models, to support sustainability-driven decision-making.

 ## 📬 Contact me